 Taxation of international executives

-A person’s liability to Cyprus tax is determined by his/her residence status for taxation purposes.
+A person’s liability to Cyprus tax is determined by their residence status for taxation purposes.

 The general rule is that a person who is a resident of Cyprus is assessable on worldwide income.
 A person who is a non-resident is only assessable on income accruing or arising from sources in Cyprus.

 Net taxable income is taxed at graduated rates ranging from 20 percent to 35 percent.
 Non-cash benefits provided to employees are included in the employees’ income and subject to income tax.
-Persons exercising employment in Cyprus are also subject to Social Insurance Contributions.
+Persons exercising employment in Cyprus may also be subject to Social Insurance Contributions.

 The official Cyprus currency is the Euro (EUR).

-Herein, the host country refers to the country where the expatriate is going on assignment.
-The home country refers to the country where the expatriate lives when s/he is not on assignment.
+Herein, the host country/territory refers to the country/territory where the expatriate is going on assignment.
+The home country/territory refers to the country/territory where the expatriate lives when they are not on assignment.

 © 2019 KPMG Limited, a Cyprus limited liability company and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity.
 All rights reserved.